emtee40/SurvivalManual-wiki/Medicine.md

 The signs and symptoms of a fracture are pain, tenderness, discoloration, swelling deformity, loss of function, and grating (a sound or feeling that occurs when broken bone ends rub together).

 The dangers with a fracture are the severing or the compression of a nerve or blood vessel at the site of fracture.
 For this reason minimum manipulation should be done, and only very cautiously.
 If you notice the area below the break becoming numb, swollen, cool to the touch, or turning pale, and the victim showing signs of shock, a major vessel may have been severed.
 You must control this internal bleeding.
-Reset the fracture and treat the victim for shock and replace lost fluids.
+Reset the fracture, treat the victim for shock, and replace lost fluids.

 Often you must maintain traction during the splinting and healing process.
 You can effectively pull smaller bones such as the arm or lower leg by hand.
 You can create traction by wedging a hand or foot in the V-notch of a tree and pushing against the tree with the other extremity.
 You can then splint the break.

-Very strong muscles hold a broken thighbone (femur) in place making it difficult to maintain traction during healing.
+Strong muscles hold a broken thighbone (femur) in place making it difficult to maintain traction during healing.
 You can make an improvised traction splint using natural material ([Figure 4-6](#fig4-6)) as explained below.

 <a name="fig4-6"></a>![Figure 4-6\.
 Improvised Traction Splint](fig04-06.png)